Smoke and Mirrors: Globalized Terrorism and the Illusion of Multilateral Security

 'With Smoke and Mirrors, Frank Harvey makes a valuable and persuasive attack on the dominant views that have guided Canadian foreign policy.
 These views are rarely, if ever, questioned in Canada, and never brought under close scrutiny.
 Based on excellent scholarship, this is a significant contribution.
 It is interesting, thoughtful, provocative, and sophisticated.'James Fergusson, Centre for Defence and Security Studies and Department of Political Studies, University of Manitoba

-- Donner Prize
+- Short-listed - Donner Prize

-- Harold Innis Prize - Aid to Scholarly Publications Programme
+- Short-listed - Harold Innis Prize - Aid to Scholarly Publications Programme